MicheleCattaneo/Networking_Project_WebServer/README.md

 **Postman** example:

-Run the server of port 80 and use the following request line:
+Writing the whole http request in the terminal can take time.
+Using Postman instead we can send request with having a graphical interface.

 ```http
 GET http://localhost:80 /home.html